F1LT3R/macdonaldweyers/index.md

 ###<center>Upcoming Wedding Broadcast</center>

-<center>Our wedding will be broadcast live on the Park Street Church website.
+<center style="width:700px;margin:0 auto">Our wedding will be broadcast live on the Park Street Church website.
 Click on the link below to celebrate with us through magic of technology:
 [parkstreet.org/live](http://parkstreet.org/live)</center>